Meet the team

 Over the past few years, Natacha has built up some impressive experience within UK esports.
 She was project manager for the King of the North gaming festival, president of the University of Manchester Esports Society and has also been working as a freelance esports observer and producer.
 Since January, Natacha has held the role of Twitch Student Program Manager at the NUEL, tracking the success of a pilot scheme for UK universities.

 The British Esports Association (British Esports) - the UK's esports national body - established to support, promote and instil good governance for amateur esports players and teams– confirms its Advisory Board and launches its full website.

-Led by British Esports Chair, Andy Payne OBE, the board for 2017 includes:
+Led by British Esports Chair, Andy Payne OBE, the board currently includes: